muhhae/muhhae-code-template/README.md

 ## Setup
 ```
-You can build it yourself then add it on your environtment variable.
+You can build it yourself then put it on your environtment variable.
 ```
 Or
 ```